Asher4269/budget-buddy/README.md

 ## Description

--

 - “Type” Confusion: people did not know the difference between budget, expense, and savings.
 This makes sense, as this jargon is not intuitive.
 I am going to add some explanations to make it easier.
-- Some did not like how when they refresh the page, all of their inputs disappear.

 Fixes:
 "Amount" Input can now only receive currency inputs, it won't even let you type in letters.
 It is also automatically formatted as a currency.